pace-neutrons/Euphonic/doc/source/force-constants.rst

   # Create a ForceConstants object, using the Crystal object
   fc = ForceConstants(crystal, force_constants, sc_matrix, cell_origins)

-**Polar Force Constants - Converting from Long-ranged to Short-ranged**
+**Dipole-dipole Force Constants - Converting from Total to Short-ranged**

-If, as described in the :ref:`Force Constants Format<fc_format>` section, the force constants matrix contains long-ranged dipole interactions, these must be subtracted to produce the short-ranged force constants matrix before being used in Euphonic.
+If, as described in the :ref:`Force Constants Format<fc_format>` section, the force constants matrix contains the dipole interactions, these must be subtracted to produce the short-ranged force constants matrix before being used in Euphonic.
 This can be done using the class method :py:meth:`ForceConstants.from_long_ranged_dipole_fc <euphonic.force_constants.ForceConstants.from_long_ranged_dipole_fc>`.
 Note that the force constants must have a Euphonic-like shape before using this method.
 An example is below: